websitejs2-0/websitejs/README.md

-# wjs-core
+# WebsiteJS
-Core component of WebsiteJS
+A modular project kickstarter